slidevjs/slidev/docs/guide/write-theme.md

 ## Previewing

-You can preview you theme when developing by using a demo slide deck.
+You can preview your theme when developing by using a demo slide deck.
 To do so, create a `./slides.md` file with the following headmatter:

 ```md
 ---